 - Activism regarding a controversial issue among some of our members as we learn, but rather to address such a subject directly, expertly, and thoroughly.
 See The Letters of Ayn Rand.
 Controversial issues include abortion, animal treatment, the Brandens, Kelley, and Libertarianism.
 For example, rather than sponsor a dove hunting or Libertarian event, which would necessarily call upon all members to support the purposes and philosophical premises of the event, organize a lecture by an Objectivist scholar to address the issues.

 - A manager’s personal opinion, judgment, act, or work.
 “Personal” means not necessary and proper under our Constitution.
 Our society should be characterized by our interest in Objectivism, not as a platform for any manager.

 - Anything vulgar, indecent, or sexually explicit.

 - Any other organization, except ad hoc.

-- “Promoting” by or to our society includes activities such as organizing, sponsoring, affiliating, championing, advertising, offering, or selling something in a manner that would make any part of it directly relevant to what our society stands for or tolerates.
+- “Promoting” by or to our society includes activities such as organizing, sponsoring, affiliating, championing, advertising, offering, or selling something in a manner that would make any part of it directly relevant to what our society stands for.
 “Manner” includes factors such as officially or personally, by a manager or other participant, approvingly or critically, repeatedly or rarely, centrally or incidentally, prominently or inconspicuously, and claimed or disclaimed as Objectivist.

 - On Restricting Participation